bahrus/carbon-copy/README.md

 Out of the box, the template must be imported programmatically.
 This can disrupt the flow when inspecting a document.

-The carbon copy element, allows one to declaratively copy contents from an external HTML template into a sibling of the element.
+The carbon copy element, \<carbon-copy\> or \<c-c\> for short, allows one to declaratively copy contents from an external HTML template into a sibling of the element.

 The syntax for this element, at its simplest level, is as follows: